 Employee check-ins should not be a once-in-a-while practice.
-To reap its benefits, you have to make it more frequent and predictable, preferably an everyday practice.
-For achieving that, we made these questions simple, straightforward, and focused on the actual work your team is doing.
+To reap its benefits, you have to make it more frequent and predictable, preferably an everyday practice (like a checklist for managers).
+For achieving that, we made these check in questions simple, straightforward, and focused on the actual work your team is doing.

 - How are you feeling today?

 - How has your day been so far?

 - What is your current workload like?

 - What can I do to help you today?

 - What is something you want to learn today?

 - What are some obstacles you foresee for the day?